 photo courtesy Getty Images

 In his first year on the European Tour, Casey announced his ability with a win at the 2000 Gleneagles Scottish PGA Championship.
-His consistency saw him finish the tour 22nd on the Order of Merit and the tour’s top-ranked rookie.
+His consistency saw him finish 22nd on the Order of Merit and the tour’s top-ranked rookie.
 His next win would come in 2003 at the ANZ Championship and his strong play that season, including another victory at the 2003 Benson & Hedges International Open, saw him finish 6th on the Order of Merit.
-In 2004, Casey would try his hand on the PGA Tour.
+In 2004, Casey decided to try his hand on the PGA Tour.
 However, victory would elude him and Casey would return to primarily focusing on the European Tour the following year.
-Between 2005-2014, Casey would win 10 European Tour titles, and one Korean Tour title for good measure.
+Between 2005-2014, Casey would win 10 European Tour titles, with one Korean Tour title for good measure.
 He would also finally taste PGA Tour victory, his first coming in the 2009 Shell Houston Open and his second and most recent win occuring at the 2018 Valspar Championship.
 In addition to his singles accolades, Casey also featured on the 2004, 2006 and 2008 European Ryder Cup teams.

 What clubs does he use?